 In 2013, Tony Breen came to Liverpool Homeless Football Club as an interchange student.
-Tony was studying in criminology and sociology at the University of Liverpool.
-Interchange is a charity based at the University that helps place social science students into voluntary organisations where carry out research projects.
+Tony was studying criminology and sociology at the University of Liverpool.
+Interchange is a charity based at the University that helps place social science students into voluntary organizations that carry out research projects.

 Tony found it was a great project to work on.
-He interviewed players, support workers and Liverpool Homeless Football Club officers.
+He interviewed players, support workers, and Liverpool Homeless Football Club officers.
 The feedback received from the project was overwhelmingly positive.
-Nearly everyone interviewed said that their lives had changed for the better, with improved fitness, more confidence, much healthier living, better relationships and new social networks.
-With many finding jobs, training or furthering into education and thus moving forward to independent living, all thanks to joining in for a game of football.
+Nearly everyone interviewed said that their lives had changed for the better, with improved fitness, more confidence, much healthier living, better relationships, and new social networks.
+With many finding jobs, training, or furthering into education and thus moving forward to independent living, all thanks to joining in for a game of football.
 It was clear that it was much more than just a game of football.
-Boredom and isolation were overcome for many.
+Boredom and isolation were overcome by many.

 Quotes from the Interviews

 “Liverpool homeless football club is my family; thanks to them my life is getting better.”

 “It’s great knowing you have the support of people who really do care and want the best for you; they are my family.”